lakshya-05/lakshya-05/README.md

 # 👋 Hi there, I'm Lakshya Porwal!

 ## 🚀 About Me
-I'm a passionate developer currently learning with exciting projects in [Python], [C++] and [Java] language.
+I'm a passionate developer currently learning with exciting projects in Python, C++ and Java language.
 I love solving complex problems and turning ideas into reality.

 ## 💼 Skills
 - **Languages**: Python(learning), C++, Java, C, HTML